 Ibrutinib (By mouth)

-Treats mantle cell lymphoma (MCL), chronic lymphocytic leukemia (CLL), and Waldenström macroglobulinemia (WM).
+Treats mantle cell lymphoma (MCL), chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and Waldenström macroglobulinemia (WM).

 ImbruvicaThere may be other brand names for this medicine.